 The soil needs to be well-drained and warm.
 They like plenty of moisture with a bit more clay than sand (meaning they may not thrive in sandy soil).
 Test the pH of your garden plot to see if it is somewhere between 5.8 and 6.4, which is the best range for gourds.

 Scarify the seeds!
-Gourds are infamous for their tough outer seed shell, which is partly responsible for their long germination period.
+Gourds are infamous for their tough outer seed shell, which is partly responsible for their extra-long germination period.
 To prevent your seeds/gourds from rotting because they took too long to germinate, you can scarify them to speed the process.
 Use an emery board (paper nail file) or a smooth sandpaper to scratch up the outer surface of the seeds.
 This shouldn’t take too long; the rough paper should just roughen the coating of both sides of the seed.

 Soak the seeds!
 After the seeds have been scarified, place them in a bowl of lukewarm water and allow them to soak.
 This should be done for a total of 24 hours, in order to help speed up the germination process.